Metal Gear Solid HD Collection: The Legacy Collection

+Metal Gear Solid: Master Collection

+On October 24, 2023, Konami released Metal Gear Solid: Master Collection Vol. 1, a compilation of various Metal Gear titles that includes all games from the HD Collection, except Peace Walker.
+It was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S. The included versions of Metal Gear Solid 2 and Metal Gear Solid 3 are based on the ones in the HD Collection.
+Metal Gear 1 and 2 are moved from Solid 3 menu to their own separate app.

+Konami announced that the games would have a resolution of 1080p and run at 60 frames-per-second (FPS) at maximum performance on PlayStation 4, PlayStation 5, Windows and Xbox Series X/S. The Nintendo Switch versions of Metal Gear Solid 2 and Metal Gear Solid 3 however would run at 30 FPS (matching the Nvidia Shield port that the Switch version was derived from, and which the Switch shares a Tegra X1 CPU with) while in TV Mode and Handheld Mode, at a resolution of 1080p and 720p, respectively.
+However, on release it was found that the games were actually locked to 720p on all platforms.
+The PC version also lacked any graphics or audio options upon launch.
+On December 23rd, 2023, the games received an update adding several video and audio options.
+On September 25th, 2024, all systems (with the exception of the Switch) also received a patch increasing the games' maximum resolutions to up to 4K, as well as upscaling all of Metal Gear Solid 2 & Metal Gear Solid 3's full motion videos to 4K.

 Reception

 Metal Gear Solid HD Collection received critical acclaim upon release.
 Review aggregator Metacritic gave the Xbox 360 version 90/100, the PlayStation 3 version 89/100 and the PlayStation Vita version 81/100.

 In December 2011, the game received the award for "Best HD Remake of 2011" from TeamXbox, with Halo: Combat Evolved Anniversary as the runner-up.
 In a feature article regarding games collections, 1UP listed Metal Gear Solid HD Collection as "The Closest We've Come to Perfection" owing to the improved quality its games were given.

-The compilation's absence of Metal Gear Solid drew scrutiny, particularly as a HD remake of the game existed in the form of 2004's Metal Gear Solid: The Twin Snakes.
+The compilation's absence of Metal Gear Solid drew scrutiny, particularly as a 6th gen remake of the game existed in the form of 2004's Metal Gear Solid: The Twin Snakes.
 In response, Kojima Productions' Sean Eyestone stated that The Twin Snakes was not included as neither the developers nor Hideo Kojima were directly involved with the creation of the game and therefore did not consider it canon.